bluz71/bluz71.github.io/_posts/2018-03-15-bash-shell-tweaks-tips.md

 library is used by Bash, and certain other utilities, for line-editing and history management.

-The library is configured by an `inputrc` file in a user's home directory.
+This library is configured by an `.inputrc` file in a user's home directory.
 A list of recommended `~/.inputrc` settings follows.

-- The *TAB* key cycles forward through a completion menu.
+- The *TAB* key cycles forward through the completion choices.
 Press an arrow key, such as right-arrow, to choose a selection.

     ```sh
     TAB: menu-complete
     ```

-- The *Shift-TAB* key cycles backward through the completion menu.
+- The *Shift-TAB* key cycles backward through the completion choice.
 This is useful if you pressed *TAB* too many times an overshot the desired choice.
     Like *TAB*, press an arrow key, such as right-arrow, to choose a selection.